 - a.
 ELA 30-1

 - b.
-Mathematics 30 (Pure)
+Mathematics 30-1

 - c.
-Two of Biology 30, Chemistry 30, Mathematics 31, Physics 30
+Biology 30

+- d.
+Chemistry 30,

 Teaching science in secondary school requires studying a variety of subjects.
 For the University of Alberta, you will normally major in one of the following areas and minor in another: